CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: Experiments

 \subsection{Ablation Study}

 We further evaluate the generalizability of our generate--parse consistency objective beyond CycleChart-Bench.
-To avoid evaluating only on the dataset used for training, we conduct ablation studies exclusively on \emph{external} benchmarks spanning ChartQA, parsing, and NL2Chart tasks.
-This setup enables us to isolate the effect of consistency-based self-supervision and verify that the performance gains are not tied to dataset-specific patterns but reflect real improvements in multi-task chart understanding and reasoning.
+To avoid evaluating only on the dataset used for training, we conduct ablation studies exclusively on \emph{external} benchmarks spanning chart QA, parsing, and NL2Chart tasks.
+This setup enables us to isolate the effect of consistency-based training and verify that the performance gains are not tied to dataset-specific patterns but reflect real improvements in multi-task chart understanding and reasoning.
 The results are summarized in \autoref{tab:abl_xbench_backbones}.

-\paragraph{Baseline Selection.} We use the official Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct models as baselines.
-These models represent strong open-source VLMs with solid chart-understanding capabilities, and their modular architecture allows our consistency training to be applied without modifying the underlying model design.
-Using both 3B and 7B variants also enables us to assess how the proposed method scales across different model capacities.
+\paragraph{Baseline Selection.} Our main experiments use Qwen2.5-VL-7B-Instruct as the default backbone; accordingly, Qwen2.5-VL-3B/7B-Instruct serve as the primary baselines in this ablation.
+To further test generality, we additionally include LLaVA-OneVision-1.5-4B-Instruct (a different architecture) and the more recent Qwen3-VL-4B/8B-Instruct, which were released after our framework was developed.
+Together, the five backbones span two model families, three architectures, and capacities from 3B to 8B.